ryanallen/words-of-my-perfect-teacher/README.md

 *dam chen (rdo rje legs pa)*, a protector of the [Dharma](#dharma), bound under oath by [Padmasambhava](#padmasambhava-of-oḍḍiyāna).

 ## Darśaka
-*mthong ldan*, another name of Ajātaśatru, the son of King Bimbisara, king of Magadha and the most important patron of [Śākyamuni Buddha](#sakyamuni).
+*mthong ldan*, another name of Ajātaśatru, the son of King Bimbisara, king of Magadha and the most important patron of [Śākyamuni Buddha](#śākyamuni).
 Although he had killed his father, he later repented and purified his negative actions to such an extent that he attained the level of a [Bodhisattva](#bodhisattva).

 ## Degenerate age
-*snyigs dus*, Skt. *kaliyuga*, a period of the [five degenerations](#five-degenerations).
+*snyigs dus*, Skt. *kāliyuga*, a period of the [five degenerations](#five-degenerations).

 ## Deity
 *lha*, Skt. *deva*, this term designates a [Buddha](#buddha) or wisdom deity, or sometimes a [wealth deity](#wealth-deity) or [Dharma protector](#dharma-protector).
 See also [gods](#gods).